 GDP Annual Growth Rate in Croatia averaged 2.46 percent from 1996 until 2022, reaching an all time high of 20.80 percent in the second quarter of 2021 and a record low of -15.70 percent in the second quarter of 2020.
 This page provides - Croatia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Croatia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-GDP Annual Growth Rate in Croatia is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Croatia to stand at 3.00 in 12 months time.
-In the long-term, the Croatia GDP Annual Growth Rate is projected to trend around 2.00 percent in 2021, according to our econometric models.
+GDP Annual Growth Rate in Croatia is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Croatia GDP Annual Growth Rate is projected to trend around 1.30 percent in 2024 and 1.60 percent in 2025, according to our econometric models.